stefanache/p2p_webrtc_handshake/README.md

    b. click to run locally the batch file "runAsAdmin_p2p_handshake.bat"

-   c. follow the above steps...(where replce "your-friend"-role with "you"-role :)...enjoy!
+   c. follow the above steps...(where replace "your-friend"-role with "you"-role :)...enjoy!

+   Also can be both roles("you" and"your-friendly") can running locally or in separate PC-machine.

+   So the roles("you" and"your-friendly") can running in any combination of locally(on PC) and/or remotely(github)